 Latest Trends in HR Analytics

 Technology is progressing at an unprecedented rate.
 Every sector, including the human resource process, is transitioning.
-Here are some latest trends in HR analytics which also highlight the use of HR analytics.
+Here are some latest trends in HR analytics, which also highlight the use of HR analytics.

-- Automation of recruitments
+- Automation of recruitment

 - Use of Chatbots